davidlin6749/CitiBike/README.md

 ```
 ## 2)	Trip duration by user type

 Turn Trip_Duration into hours.
 Round to only 2 decimal places.
-Plot bar chart using ggplot
+Plot bar chart using ggplot<br  />

 ```
 library(plyr)